unclebay143/unclebay143/README.md

 </a>

 <!--- My name is ##Ayodele Samuel Adebayo##, and --->
-&#x263A; I am a Front-end developer.
-I am an alumni Fellow at TIIDELab a software development initiative in Abuja as a Junior Front-end Developer.
+&#x263A; I am an alumni Fellow at TIIDELab a software development initiative in Abuja as a Junior Front-end Developer.

-I am currently a Freelancer and a Part-time Javascript Tutor
+I am currently a Freelancer and a Part-time Javascript and React Tutor

 Solving problems with my software development skills is what moves me and keeps me in a constant quest for knowledge.